1

 -

-At this time, Flow is offered directly to consumers, and you can use Flexible Spending Account (FSA) or Health Savings Account (HSA) dollars to pay for your Flow test.
+No, Flow is not covered by insurance at this time.
+You can use Flexible Spending Account (FSA) or Health Savings Account (HSA) dollars to pay for your Flow test.
+We will also provide you with a super bill that you can submit to your insurance provider.

 Don’t see the answer you need?